coastlinevibe/eubiosis/EUBIOSIS_PROJECT_DOCUMENTATION.md

 ---

-This comprehensive documentation covers all aspects of the Eubiosis project, from technical implementation to content strategy and user experience design.
+This comprehensive documentation covers all aspects of the Eubiosis-S project, from technical implementation to content strategy and user experience design.
 The project represents a sophisticated, conversion-optimized e-commerce solution tailored specifically for health supplement marketing.